 Formulating a geological concept

-Integrating rock typing data from microscope analysis with wireline data
+Integrating rock typing data from microscope analysis with other data (e.g. wireline data)

 "Chris and Sharon were extremely enthusiastic and helpful, interesting content, found it very relevant to my work (offshore graduation rotation)" - Engineer at Woodside Energy Ltd. "Different and independent method to get info compared with logging" - Petrophysicist at OMV Petrom S.A.